Joshua-1248/GoldenEye-007-Plus/README.md

 4. **Backport selectively.** Perfect Dark or related-engine code is used only when the function/algorithm is genuinely equivalent or clearly appropriate for GoldenEye.
 5. **Separate game bugs from emulator/plugin bugs.** Reproduce and document the distinction before altering game code.

+## Historical releases and preservation

+The repository includes a preservation record for the project's earlier modded revisions, R21 release-candidate lineage, and current R22 development checkpoints:

+- [`RELEASE_INDEX.md`](RELEASE_INDEX.md) — preservation matrix showing which revisions are preserved, reconstructable, documented, or still missing;
+- [`RELEASE_HISTORY.md`](RELEASE_HISTORY.md) — chronological history of changes and enhancements across the project;
+- [`PRESERVATION_STATUS.md`](PRESERVATION_STATUS.md) — recovery priorities, archival policy, and integrity requirements for historical artifacts;
+- [`GITHUB_RELEASE_TEMPLATE.md`](GITHUB_RELEASE_TEMPLATE.md) — standard format for documenting future and reconstructed GitHub releases.

+Historical revisions are not silently rewritten when later testing changes a diagnosis.
+Corrections are recorded separately so the original development history and the later confirmed explanation are both preserved.

 ## Documentation

 See these files before redistributing or contributing: